Amazon Web Services and Data Security – Why This Tech-Giant Recommends Encryption

 The Amazon.com chief technology officer said he supported “zero knowledge” hosting in which encryption allows the cloud provider to have no knowledge of what the customer uses the services for.
 “It's something we've been pushing our customers for years now,” he said.

-A reliable and user friendly solution for that is Boxcryptor, the encryption solution with the quality feature “Made in Germany”.
-With this encryption solution you alone manage the keys.
+A reliable and user friendly solution for the encryption of cloud data is Boxcryptor, which is also particularly distinguished by the quality feature “Made in Germany”.
+With Boxcryptor, you alone manage the keys.
 Your data is encrypted before you upload it to the cloud.
-We have no access to your password or encryption key.
-The password is securely hashed, and therefore unidentifiable, before it reaches our servers.
-The keys are generated directly in your browser.
-You keep full control and neither Amazon, nor us, can access your unencrypted data at any time.
+We have no access to your password or encryption key at any time.
+Your password arrives securely hashed (and thus unidentifiable) on our servers and the keys are generated directly in your browser.
+You retain full control, as neither we nor AWS can ever see your data or keys in their plain-text form.

-Encryption is carried out with a combination of AES-256 and RSA-encryption.
-The first is one of the most frequently used and most secure encryption techniques.
-In combination with the asymmetric RSA encryption, your data is protected at the highest possible standards.
+Encryption is performed using a combination of AES-256 and RSA-4096 encryption.
+The former is one of the most frequently used and most secure encryption techniques.
+In combination with asymmetric RSA encryption, which additionally enables secure collaboration, your data is protected at the highest possible standards.